How LawVu brings value to Co-op’s in-house legal team

 For Co-op, the focus is on ramping up Insights across the legal team, so it’s able to provide accurate reporting and analytics.
 In order to do this, they’ll be working to secure buy-in from everyone in the team so the full picture of what’s happening within the legal team is reflected in the data.

-Hay says there will also be some more thought about how the Engage module can play a part to improve the efficiency around the movement of data from Co-op to outside counsel.
+Hay says there will also be some more thought about how the vendor engagement capability can play a part to improve the efficiency around the movement of data from Co-op to outside counsel.

 But the success of LawVu at Co-op comes back to one key element – the relationship between the vendor and the customer.